-The Arkansas Department of Education announces the launch of the third year of the Arkansas Declaration of Learning program.
-The program works collaboratively with teachers and school librarians teaching 7th-12th grade students in the fields of art, English language arts, and social studies to develop innovative curriculum that brings history to life and shares the importance of civic engagement with students.
+The Arkansas Department of Education is pleased to announce the launch of the fourth year of the Arkansas Declaration of Learning program.
+This prestigious program is open to Arkansas school librarians and teachers of English language arts, fine arts, and social studies in grades 7 – 12.

 To learn more about the program, please view:

 Lifelong learning begins and is systematically developed through the school library curriculum of Arkansas elementary and secondary schools.
 The school library program contributes to the individual growth and development of all students while fostering both excellence and equity in education.
 School librarians dedicate themselves to working for quality library programs for all students.